tbarbette/npf/README.md

 ### Which one to use
-Use npf-run for development, trying big matrices of configuration, get extended graph and customized tests for each testies.
+Use npf-run for development, trying big matrices of configuration, get extended graph and customized tests for each test scripts.

 Use npf-watch with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.

 Use npf-compare to compare multiple repositories, multiples branches or multiple different softwares.
-The testies included in this repository support comparing throughput of Click and FastClick in diverse configurations, or NetPerf and Iperf as packet generators.
+The test scripts included in this repository support comparing throughput of Click and FastClick in diverse configurations, or NetPerf and Iperf as packet generators.

 ### Main common arguments
 All tools feature those common arguments :

- * --variables VAR=VAL [VAR2=VAL2 ...] allows to overwrite some testie variables configuration, mainly to reduce the set of parameters
+ * --variables VAR=VAL [VAR2=VAL2 ...] allows to overwrite some test script variables configuration, mainly to reduce the set of parameters
  * --config VAR=VAL [VAR2=VAL2 ...] allows to overwrite some configuration options such as n_runs used to define the number of time a test should be launched for each variable combination
- * --testie path : Path to a folder or a testie.
+ * --test path : Path to a folder or a test script.
 By default "tests" is used.

 ## Dataset